rtotheb2000/macOS-ThinkPad-T480s-catalina/README.md

 ## Important Information

-I will no longer maintain this repository because I switched to a X1 YOGA 7th generation.
+I will no longer maintain this repository because I switched to a x1 yoga 7th generation.

 ## General Information